The Women in Conservation Leadership Summit is transitioning to a virtual platform October 13-15, 2020.

 If you are interested in volunteering or getting more involved with the program, please contact WCL co-founder Elizabeth Lillard.

-In this space, the term “women” stands for women, femme/feminine-identifying, genderqueer and non-binary individuals who have historically been excluded from the environmental space.
+This space is for women, femme/feminine-identifying, genderqueer and non-binary individuals who have historically been excluded from the environmental space.